crontab/JSONCoder/README.md

 All proprties are required to be present in JSON data when decoding from JSON, unless a property is makred with the `<Optional>` protocol.
 For scalar properties, because there is no way of attaching protocols to them, use the `propertyIsOptional` method instead.

 When encoding to JSON, properties with the value of `nil` are not included in the resulting JSON string; scalar types are always included regardless of their value.
-Additionally the `<DecodeOnly>` protocol (or the corresponding method `propertyIsDecodeOnly` for scalar types) can be used for properties that should be ignored when encoding, but included when decoding from JSON.

 `NSNumber` and the scalar types are all mutually convertible; an attempt to convert between any other types listed above during decoding results in error.